 The old oven had several construction errors and drawbacks and is therefore completely demolished and replaced by a new oven.
 The oven floor was flat, causing poor air circulation, The oven floor was rectangular with rounded corners, making it colder in the corners than in the rest of the oven, The vault was too flat and there was a kink in the oven mouth, causing the smoke lingered in the furnace.
 The furnace mouth had a raised edge, making it difficult to squeegee the ashes from the furnace.
 The oven was too big (for 50 loaves) for the museum's purposes, so too much wood was needed to heat the oven.

 Do you have old photos of the oven?

-Unfortunately, the MOT does not have historic photos of in or around the bakehouse.
-Do you still have pictures of the surroundings of the Liermolen, where the bakehouse can be seen?
-Or from within?
-Then we would like to make a scan of it!
+Unfortunately the MOT does not have historical photos of in or around the bakehouse.
+Do you still have old photos of the area around the Liermolen showing the bakehouse?
+Or from the inside?
+Then we are happy to make a scan of it!
 Call us (02 270 81 11), send us an email (firstname.lastname@example.org) or pop in (Guldendal 20, Grimbergen).

 Master Gerrit (top middle) with his students Mathijs, Ante and Koen